KasimDeliaci/HackingWithSwift/Day3.md

 ```

 ## 🎲 Ternary Operator
-A concise way to write simple conditional expressions.
+A concise way to write simple conditional expressions. <br />
 condition (true or false ) ? expression1 ( if true) : expression2 ( if false )

 ```swift